Dunkin' Donuts: Marketing

-In April 2018, Dunkin' Donuts teamed up with the Massachusetts shoe manufacturer, Saucony to produce a strawberry-frosted doughnut themed running shoe to commemorate the 122nd running of the Boston Marathon.
+In April 2018, Dunkin' Donuts teamed up with the Massachusetts shoe manufacturer, Saucony, to produce a strawberry-frosted doughnut themed running shoe to commemorate the 122nd running of the Boston Marathon.
 The Saucony X Dunkin' Kinvara 9 came in a doughnut box and the heel of the shoe was covered in rainbow sprinkles.

-The chain is a favorite among some celebrities.
-Ben Affleck began starring in commercials for the company along with wife Jennifer Lopez in February 2023.
+The chain is a favorite among celebrities.
+Ben Affleck began starring in commercials for the company along with his then-wife Jennifer Lopez in February 2023.
 The first aired during Super Bowl LVII.
 They starred in a follow up that first aired during Super Bowl LVIII, along with Affleck's long-time friend, Matt Damon, and former NFL star Tom Brady.
 The chain then announced it would add Affleck's specific order, an iced coffee with cream, sweet cold foam, and cinnamon sugar, via its limited-time DunKings Menu.

 On July 29, 2025, Dunkin' launched a campaign dubbed the "King of Summer", featuring actor Gavin Casalegno advertising its fruit-flavored Summer Refreshers.
-Reception to the advertisement was mixed, as some social media users thought the advertisement's mention of genetics evoked eugenicist ideas.
+Reception to the advertisement was mixed, as some social media users thought its mention of genetics evoked eugenicist ideas.
 The Dunkin' campaign launched less than a week after American Eagle launched its campaign "Sydney Sweeney Has Great Jeans", which led to similar backlash.

+On February 8, 2026, during Super Bowl LX, Ben Affleck appeared in a commercial that parodies Good Will Hunting, a film that Affleck co-wrote and starred in, as a 1990s sitcom.
+He portrays "Will Dunkin'" a parody of Damon's character, "Will Hunting", where he's cast alongside 1990s sitcom stars such as Jason Alexander, Jennifer Aniston, Jasmine Guy, Alfonso Ribeiro, Matt LeBlanc, and Jaleel White.
+Tom Brady also appears in the commercial.